rmudambi/village_simulator/design/farming.rst

 **Land under cultivation**

 Land under cultivation will be a function of population and arable land.
 The amount of arable land is a function of terrain and irrigation.
-In particular, it is proportional to the population of the village and capped by the amount of arable land available.
+Land under cultivation is proportional to the population of the village and capped by the amount of arable land available.

 **Amount of crop planted**